Paris Walking Tours

 Map of the Area

 The octagonal Place Vendome, designed by Jules Hardouin Mansart, the architect of the Château Versailles, was built between 1686-1699.
-The Place gets it name from the hotel owned by César de Vendôme which occupied the site of the Place.
-This hotel was removed by Mansart to create the Place.

 This statue, however, was destroyed on August 12, 1792, by revolutionaries who considered it a symbol of royal power.

-The Place then took on the name Place des Piques (Pikes) for seven years.
+The Place then took on the name Place des Piques for seven years.
 In 1799, it became known as Place Vendome.

-From its beginning, financiers and investors installed themselves in the buildings of the Place.
+Financiers and investors installed themselves in the buildings of the Place.
 By the 19th century, the Place had become a showcase of luxury and prestige which it continues to be.

 Today, the Ministry of Justice is located at Place Vendome, as well as banks, investment houses, the Hôtel Ritz, Cartier and other high-end hotels and jewelers.